 Although it might not be as popular a tourist destination as Dublin, the second-largest city in Ireland has a lot to offer visitors.
 From bustling markets to beautiful parks, art galleries and architectural sights, any culture and travel lover will find something enjoyable in Cork.
-Here’s 10 great things to see and do when in town.
+Here are great things to see and do when in town.

 This gorgeous walk along the coast of the Celtic Sea is an absolute must for anyone who loves nature, fresh sea air and hiking.
-The walk, which can last about 1.5 to two hours, offers stunning views of rugged rocks, vivid wildlife and plants, and, of course, the sea.
-The track is very well maintained and suitable for all ages, although small children should be kept under strict parental control.
+The walk, which takes 1.5 to two hours, offers stunning views of rugged rocks, vivid wildlife, plants and, of course, the sea.
+The track is very well maintained and suitable for all ages.

-English Market, also called City Market, is one of the largest and best markets in Ireland and the United Kingdom.
-The market has been working since 1788 but it has changed and developed throughout the years with a growing emphasis on organic products and reliance on small-scale producers.
+The English Market, also called City Market, is one of the largest and best markets in Ireland.
+The market has been operating since 1788 but it has changed and developed throughout the years with a growing emphasis on organic products and reliance on small-scale producers.
 Whether its traditional Cork goods or imported foods from all over the world that the visitors are looking for – they won’t be disappointed.
 The market is open to the public Monday to Saturday from 8am to 6pm.

 This stunning theatre, built in the Victorian era, has been renovated since its construction but has kept its beautiful antiquity.
-Do not be deceived by the unassuming exterior – the inside of the theatre is anything but modest, with a luxurious décor of reds and golds which is sure to take visitors some years back in time.
-The programme of the theatre is very varied too, from classical plays to modern adaptations, from concerts to stand-up comedy to circus.
-The theatre often hosts foreign artists and theatre companies such as Chinese State Circus and The Royal Shakespeare Company.
+Do not be deceived by the unassuming exterior – the inside of the theatre is anything but modest, with a luxurious decor of reds and golds which is sure to take visitors some years back in time.
+The programme of the theatre is varied too, from classical plays to modern adaptations, and from concerts to stand-up comedy to circus.
+The theatre often hosts foreign artists and companies such as the Chinese State Circus and the Royal Shakespeare Company.

-This lovely vintage market is a true treasure trove, where visitors can find anything from vintage books to vinyl records to perfume bottles to clothes.
-There is also a little café inviting assers-by with the aromas of fresh coffee and freshly baked pastries.
-There is even a massage space with qualified professionals if you get tired after browsing around for hours!
+This lovely vintage market is a true treasure trove, where visitors can find anything from vintage books and vinyl records to perfume bottles and clothes.
+There is also a little café inviting passers-by with the aromas of fresh coffee and freshly baked pastries.
+There is even a massage space with qualified professionals if you get tired after browsing around for hours.